SolidLabResearch/Challenges/.github/ISSUE_TEMPLATE/challenge.md

 Add insights in how the solution should/can look like.

+# Acceptance criteria

+Add what criteria need to be fulfilled to consider the solution to be accepted for this challenge.

 # Pointers

 Add pointers to existing solutions, approaches, ideas, and so on.